nodejs/node-addon-api/doc/callbackinfo.md

 bool IsConstructCall() const;
 ```

-Returns a `bool` indicating if the CallbackInfo is a constructor call.
+Returns a `bool` indicating if the function that was invoked (and for which the CallbackInfo was passed) is a constructor call.

 ### Length